totogcc78/trends/README.md

-# trends
+# Trends
-scrapes currency trends from website and automatically commits and pushes updates to this repo
+## Scrapes currency trends from website and automatically commits and pushes updates to this repo